Distressed Homes in Savannah and Coastal Georgia: Private, No-Pressure Options

 - You have enough time to market properly

-- You want the broadest buyer pool (and a structured sale process)
+- You want the broadest buyer pool and a structured process

 What this usually includes:

-- Pricing strategy based on current market conditions
+- Pricing strategy based on current conditions and real comps

-- Simple prep guidance (only what’s worth it)
+- Simple prep guidance (only what is worth it)

 Option B: Sell As-Is (When repairs or stress are the blocker)

-If you’re thinking: “I don’t want to fix anything,” you’re not alone.
+If you are thinking, “I do not want to fix anything,” you are not alone.
 A sell-as-is strategy focuses on:

 - Clear expectations upfront